sylvainjule/kirby-matomo/README.md

 <br/>

-## 5. Panel setup
+## 5. Panel dashboard

+The panel dashboard (screenshot on top of this readme) displays metrics for the whole website.

 #### 5.1.
 Basic blueprint example

 > Please make sure that you have included your `token_auth` in your config.

-Adding the panel view is as staightforward as this:
+Place this snippet in a dedicated tab / blueprint:

 ```yaml
 columns: